info-com/zenya-api-docs/source/categories.rst

 Sometimes you might want to use a density search against the eContext Keyword Dataset to provide possible Category matches rather than simply mapping against the eContext Taxonomy.
-This method of matching uses a set of over 500,000,000 categorized keywords to identify probable category matches for the particular keyword you are interested in.
+This method of matching uses a set of over 500,000,000 categorized keywords to identify probable category matches for the particular keyword you are interested in, and includes a confidence score for each category.

 Resource URL
 ^^^^^^^^^^^^